-Every time I cross over that bridge, the same story jumps to mind.
-It’s a curious example of how I forever associate certain random historical anecdotes with particular places.
+Every time I cross over that bridge, the same story jumps to mind–an example of how I associate certain historical anecdotes with particular places.

 Modern Route 53 roughly follows the old colonial path from Plymouth to Boston.
 And I do mean roughly.
 The modern route deviates far from the old one in many places.
 But, in some stretches, they are one and the same and it’s interesting to drive along a route that you know has been traveled for nearly 400 years.
 In the 17th century, the path led from one colonial capital to another–between Plymouth Colony and Massachusetts Bay Colony–two completely separate entities until they were merged in 1691.